Crockpot Corn On The Cob

 - First, if using fresh corn, remove the husk and silk from the corn then give it a washing under water.
 Place the ears of corn in your crockpot.

 - Now, add water and cover the lid.
-Leave the corn to cook and steam in the crockpot for 2 hours.
+Leave the corn to cook and steam in the crockpot for 2 hours on high.
 You may need a little longer if you stack the corn or if it was frozen.
 But, that won't be anything more than 30 minutes or so extra.

 - It's simply steaming in the crockpot but after it's done is when you'll add all the flavor.